dhmunro/dudley/README.md

 integer arrays amount to metadata describing your structure, even though Dudley itself does not "understand" how you will interpret what is stored.

+Often, two arrays will have lengths that, while both variable, always differ by one or two elements.
+For example, in a simple quadrilateral mesh, vertex centered arrays have one more value along each dimension than zone centered arrays.
+For one dimensional arrays, there is always one more bin boundary than bin, no matter how the number of bins may vary.
+To avoid having to declare two different parameters whose values always differ by one, you can declare a dimension length as a parameter name followed by a `+` or `-` suffix:

+    NGAPS: i4
+    gaps = f8[NGAPS]
+    pickets = f8[NGAPS+]  # a fence always has one more picket than gap

+You can use multiple `+` or `-` suffixes, so `NGAPS++` would be two more than `NGAPS`, and so on.

+Finally, Dudley recognizes two special dimension lengths: First, a dimension may have zero length.
+If any array dimension is zero, the array has no data and takes no space in the file.
+More obscurely, Dudley treats a dimension "length" of `-1` to mean that the dimension should be removed from the shape.
+In other words, the size of the array is the same as if the dimension had been `+1`, but that unit length dimension is to be squeezed out of the shape.
+You can use this special value to create optional arrays in your stream:

+    HAS_FEATURE: i1  # -1 for true, 0 for false
+    x = f8[HAS_FEATURE, 3, 3]  # x[3, 3] if HAS_FEATURE=-1, else no data

+Any `+` or `-` suffix is ignored if the parameter value is either 0 or -1.

 ## Compound and named data types